indyplanets/appcenter-documentation/admin-guide/manage-settings.md

 Only root users will see the **Settings** option in the navigation panel.
-From the Settings, you can view, create, edit, and delete LDAP domains.
+From **Settings**, you can view, create, edit, and delete LDAP and Active Directories.

 Once you set up a domain, all users who are part of that domain can log in.
 Once they log in, AppCenter recognizes them as an AppCenter user.